turingschool/curriculum/source/academy/workshops/testing_event_manager.markdown

 end
 ```

+Notice that the name of the method is prefixed with `test_`.
+The class can have other methods in it, for example to set things up for your tests, or helper methods.
+The prefix `test_` is how MiniTest identifies a test that needs to be run.

 What's the point of this test?
 It's just a quick way to verify that our parts are hooked together properly.

 Run the test with `rake test` and you'll find that it fails.
 The test isn't able to find an `EventManager` class.